Louisville vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - December 21

 - Computer Predicted Total: 155.9

 Louisville is 4-6-0 against the spread this season compared to Kentucky's 6-4-0 ATS record.
-The Cardinals are 6-4-0 and the Wildcats are 7-3-0 in terms of going over the point total.
+The Cardinals have a 6-4-0 record hitting the over, while games involving the Wildcats have a record of 7-3-0 when it comes to hitting the over.

 Bet on this or any college basketball matchup at BetMGM